- Anosmia is the medical term for the loss of smell.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

 What causes anosmia?

-Your doctor might refer you to an ear, nose and throat specialist.
-Tell the specialist when and how you think you lost your sense of smell.
+To diagnose anosmia, your doctor might refer you to an ear, nose and throat (ENT) specialist.
+The specialist can help diagnose your condition through:

 Treatment depends on why you lost your sense of smell.
 It can involve:

-If you do have anosmia, you can make your environment safer by:
+If you do have anosmia, you can make your home safer by: